Vyral/anne-stewart-blog/_posts/2018-08-15-7-ways-you-can-boost-your-homes-value-for-under-10000.md

 **6. Install new carpet/Add a fresh coat of paint.** These are the two things I advise most often to people who are preparing their home for the market.
 They’ll make you feel like your home just got a facelift.

-**7. Improve the home’s organization.** Many people value use of space and knowing that they haves areas to put their belongings.
+**7. Improve the home’s organization.** Many people value their use of space and knowing that they have areas to put their belongings.
 I recommend giving your home an audit to see if there’s any dead space that can be converted into storage space.

 If you have any questions about any of these items or you have any other real estate needs I can take care of, please feel free to reach out to me.
 I would be happy to help you.